waku-org/pm/PROCESS.md

 ## Milestone scoping process flow

 Phase 1: Waku lead defines the scope within the Milestone.
-The scope is then discussed asynchronously in the comments of the GitHub issue by relevant subteams and stakeholders, scope of Epics and subtasks are defined.
+The scope is then discussed asynchronously in the comments of the GitHub issue by relevant subteams and stakeholders, scope of tasks are defined.

 Phase 2: During a Waku PM call, the team reviews the Milestone to confirm scope or identify areas that require additional scoping.